laudanhosseini/Final-Project/README.md

 ## Laudan Hosseini, Digital Humanities 110: Final-Project
 ### Introduction

 Hi everyone!
 My name is Laudan, and today I am here to share with you all a very exciting project which is called “Speed Reads: Making Online Reading Faster, Easier, and more Accessible for Senior Citizens”.
 Over the past 10 weeks, I have spent time testing, drafting, and revising a high fidelity prototype that is geared towards creating an online reading platform that is user friendly for senior citizens.
 Initially, I discovered the app Audiobooks HQ, which is designed to allow users to download and purchase a wide variety of literature and have it read to them.
 This app is especially suitable for older audiences because reading can place a lot of strain on the eyes or be a tiring activity.
-The app then separates your collection of books based on title, author, and recent purchases.
-The Audiobooks HQ app is designed to provide anyone access to over 500,000 texts that they can purchase and listen to.
-The user is able to downnload the text on the app and listen to it at varying speeds, playback times, and volumes.
-This app is especially favorable for groups that have the desire to read but do not have the eye strength, energy, or time to do so.
+It then separates your collection of books based on title, author, and recent purchases.
+The user is able to downnload the text on the app and listen to it at varying speeds, playback times, and volume, and this is especially favorable for groups that have the desire to read but do not have the eye strength, energy, or time to do so.
 This app hopes to make reading much more accessible, portable, and easy by having users to just listen to the text being read to them.
 Therefore, I wanted this project to focus on enhancing this application to provide more technological spaces for senior citizens, as creating user friendly apps for this group is often overlooked.

 ### Clear Design Statement

-I think that the main issues with the Audiobooks HQ app related to its aesthetics, organization, and clarity of symbols and signals.
+I think that the main issues with the Audiobooks HQ app relates to its aesthetics, organization, and clarity of symbols and signals.
 As a result, I wanted to revamp this application to create a space that is more efficient at filtering out potential reads and that has a more structured library where you can store and access your downloaded reads as fast as possible.
 This idea is important to me because reading is a very commonplace activity among senior citizens, yet it can become awfully difficult at times to read the fine print on physical books.
 Technological platforms also seldom include senior citizens as target groups for accessibility and usability, so I wanted to make this more apparent for the online reading world.

 ### Competitor Analysis